-With the coronavirus from China devastating the markets recently, it’s very difficult to predict the day-to-day movements.
-On the other hand, figuring out which stocks to buy for your ten-year old is a much easier task.
+With the markets still shakey from the novel coronavirus, it’s very difficult to predict the day-to-day movements.
+On the other hand, figuring out which stocks to buy for your ten-year-old is a much easier task.
 That comes from the confidence that over time, many well-positioned companies will benefit from shifting social dynamics.

 Overall, the biggest change that we’ll see is the continued rise and proliferation of digitalization.
 Of course, we see this impact through e-commerce, which has steadily taken share of total retail sales in the U.S. Just as importantly, digitalization has transformed the way we work via innovations such as cloud computing.

 Within the technology realm, I forecast several stocks to buy running higher on the gig economy.
 The concept of the tethered, nine-to-five schedule is gradually losing relevance.
 Increasingly, work-life balance ranks highly among young professionals.
 Plus, with the aforementioned innovation of cloud computing, telecommuting is now easier and more sensible than ever.